Information Reporting and Backup Withholding Sample Clauses

 Information Reporting and Backup Withholding.
 Payments made to stockholders of the Company in the Offer or the Merger generally will be subject to information reporting and may be subject to backup withholding (currently at a rate of 28%).
 To avoid backup withholding and potential penalties, any U.S. stockholder that does not otherwise establish an exemption should complete and return the IRS Form W-9 included in the Letter of Transmittal, listing such U.S. stockholder’s correct taxpayer identification number and certifying that such stockholder is a U.S. person, the taxpayer identification number provided is correct, and that such stockholder is not subject to backup withholding.
 Any foreign stockholder should submit an IRS Form W-8BEN (or other applicable IRS Form W-8) attesting to such stockholder’s exempt foreign status in order to qualify for an exemption from information reporting and backup withholding.
 Backup withholding is not an additional tax.
 Any amounts withheld under the backup withholding rules will be allowed as a refund from the IRS or a credit against a stockholder’s U.S. federal income tax liability provided the required information is timely furnished to the IRS.

 Information Reporting and Backup Withholding.
-Payments made to U.S. holders in the Offer or the Merger generally will be subject to information reporting and may be subject to backup withholding (currently at a rate of 24%).
-To avoid backup withholding, U.S. holders that do not otherwise establish an exemption should complete and return the IRS Form W-9 included in the Letter of Transmittal, certifying that such holder is a U.S. person, the taxpayer identification number provided by such holder is correct, and that such holder is not subject to backup withholding.
+Payments made to U.S. holders in the Offer or the Merger generally will be subject to information reporting and may be subject to backup withholding (currently at a rate of 28%).
+To avoid backup withholding, U.S. holders that do not otherwise establish an exemption should complete and return the Form W-9 included in the Letter of Transmittal, certifying that such holder is a U.S. person, the taxpayer identification number provided is correct, and that such holder is not subject to backup withholding.
 Certain holders (including corporations) generally are not subject to backup withholding.
-Backup withholding is not an additional tax and may be refunded or credited against the applicable holder’s U.S. federal income tax liability, provided that such holder timely furnishes the required information to the IRS.
+Backup withholding is not an additional tax.
+U.S. holders may use amounts withheld as a credit against their U.S. federal income tax liability or may claim a refund of any excess amounts withheld by timely filing a claim for refund with the IRS.

 Information Reporting and Backup Withholding.
 Payments of proceeds from the Distribution to a stockholder may be subject to information reporting to the IRS and, possibly, U.S. federal backup withholding.
 Backup withholding will not apply if the stockholder furnishes a correct taxpayer identification number (certified on the IRS Form W-9) or otherwise establishes that it is exempt from backup withholding.
 Backup withholding is not an additional tax.
 Amounts withheld as backup withholding may be credited against the stockholder’s U.S. federal income tax liability.
 The stockholder may obtain a refund of any excess amounts withheld under the backup withholding rules by filing the appropriate claim for refund with the IRS and furnishing any required information.
 Since any backup withholding required in connection with the distribution of Group stock would in effect be a cash obligation imposed on LS (since no withholdable cash is being distributed), LS does not intend to distribute Group stock to any stockholder who has not provided LS with a Form W-9 or otherwise established an exemption from backup withholding.